-As with any system, nothing is perfect and there are advantages and disadvantages to everything.
-However, we feel the advantages for this event outweigh the disadvantages, and 2018 USDrift proved that this format works and makes for an exciting and hard-fought event.
+As with any system, nothing is perfect and there are advantages and disadvantages to everything, and the same goes for the Shoot-out format.
+However, we feel the advantages for this event outweigh the disadvantages, and previous Shoot-out events (six thus far) prove that this format works and makes for an exciting and hard-fought event.

 Some of the advantages of the double elimination bracket are:

 Qualifying.
 No more one car on track at a time during qualifying.
 Qualifying consumes up a ton of valuable track time; from single car runs, calculating scores, etc. By eliminating the qualifying aspect from the competition, that time can be better allocated to additional tandem time used by

 everyone.
 Tandem competition is what ultimately determines the result and is what the most emphasis is put on.
 Plus, it's more exciting to watch two cars tandeming on track versus one solo run.

 Third place.
 The consolation round (battle for third place) has always been a double elimination round in traditional brackets, as the battle consists of both losing drivers from the semifinals.
 Under a double elimination bracket format, this battle would remain and hold consistent with the rest of the event format.

 One More Time.
 This allows everyone to enjoy the best battles more than once.
 For example, if the top two drivers in the event are matched up against each other in the first round of a traditional single elimination bracket, one of them would be eliminated from the event after that matchup.
 However, under a double elimination format, the loser of that first match could still win in each subsequent match in the consolation bracket and eventually work their way back up to the finals and potentially meet the same driver they faced in the first match again.